Canada’s most adorable coastal towns and villages

 From coast to coast to coast

-Canada is one of the rare countries in the world to sit on three oceans: Pacific, Atlantic and Arctic.
-Which means that although a good portion of the country is landlocked, it also has a lot of coastline, lined with fishing villages, resort towns and island communities full of historical buildings, cute shops and friendly people.
-These 30 coastal towns are some of the most charming.
+Canada is one of the rare countries in the world that sits on three oceans: Pacific, Atlantic and Arctic.
+This means that although a good portion of the country is landlocked, it also has a lot of coastline, lined with fishing villages, resort towns and island communities full of historical buildings, cute shops and friendly people.

 Harry Beugelink/Shutterstock